anushkaa-ambuj/B21ES006_xv6-quiz/README.md

 In summary, system calls provide a way for user-level applications to interact with the kernel, while library functions provide a way for user-level applications to reuse code that is provided by libraries.

 15) Paging is a technique the operating system uses to manage memory.
 In XV6, the RISC-V hardware provides page tables that map virtual addresses used by user-level applications to physical addresses used by the hardware.
-The page tables allow the operating system to isolate different processes' address spaces and to multiplex them onto a single physical memory.
-The page tables provide a level of indirection that allows the operating system to perform many tricks, such as mapping the same memory in several address spaces and guarding kernel and user stacks with an unmapped page.
+The page tables allow the operating system to isolate different processes' address spaces and multiplex them onto a single physical memory.
+The page tables provide a level of indirection that allows the operating system to perform many tasks, such as mapping the same memory in several address spaces and guarding kernel and user stacks with an unmapped page.

 The page tables in XV6 are organized into three levels: page global directory (PGD), page upper directory (PUD), and page table (PT).
 The PGD is the top-level page table, and it contains pointers to PUDs.
 The PUDs, in turn, contain pointers to PTs.
 The PTs contain the actual page table entries (PTEs) that map virtual addresses to physical addresses.